cloudflare/terraform-provider-cloudflare/docs/resources/list.md

 Optional:

-- `include_subdomains` (Boolean) Whether the redirect also matches subdomains of the source url.
+- `include_subdomains` (String) Whether the redirect also matches subdomains of the source url.
-- `preserve_path_suffix` (Boolean) Whether to preserve the path suffix when doing subpath matching.
+- `preserve_path_suffix` (String) Whether to preserve the path suffix when doing subpath matching.
-- `preserve_query_string` (Boolean) Whether the redirect target url should keep the query string of the request's url.
+- `preserve_query_string` (String) Whether the redirect target url should keep the query string of the request's url.
 - `status_code` (Number) The status code to be used when redirecting a request.
-- `subpath_matching` (Boolean) Whether the redirect also matches subpaths of the source url.
+- `subpath_matching` (String) Whether the redirect also matches subpaths of the source url.

 ## Import